Single-Sided PCB – The Ultimate Guide to How to Save More

 What is a single-sided PCB?

 Printed circuit boards can have as many as 20 layers of conductive material.
-The more the layers or “sides” needed, the more complicated the electronic device.
+The more layers or “sides” are needed, the more complicated the electronic device is.

-The purpose of these layers is to share the circuitry paths across the PCB, and single-sided PCBs only have one of these “layers,” meaning that none of these circuit paths are shared.
-It means that each circuit line has its own way.
+The purpose of these layers is to share the circuitry paths across the PCB.
+Single-sided PCBs only have one of these “layers,” meaning that none of these circuit paths are shared.
+Each circuit line has its own way.

-If you are developing and manufacturing PCBs for electronics with low density, it is possible, and much more cost-effective, to use single-sided PCBs.
+If you are developing and manufacturing PCBs for electronics with low density, single-sided PCBs are possible and much more cost-effective.

 Single-sided PCB stack up.